HassanAhmed2Ha/-AgriTech-AI-Hassan-Ahmed-Prototype-/README.md

 ### 🌱 Core Features
 - **AI-Powered Insights:** Predicts crop diseases, irrigation timing, and pesticide use.
 - **IoT Integration:** Collects soil data (moisture, salinity, temperature) from sensors.
-- **Smart Chatbot:** Farmers can ask questions like “When should I irrigate?” and get clear, data-backed answers.
+- **Smart Chatbot:** Farmers can ask “When should I irrigate?” and receive clear, data-backed answers.
-- **Dual Interface:** Arabic + English accessibility for both local and international users.
+- **Dual Interface:** Arabic + English accessibility for local farmers and policymakers.
-- **Real-Time Dashboard:** Displays analytics and visual insights on crop and soil health.
+- **Real-Time Dashboard:** Displays analytics and visual insights on soil and crop health.

 ---